-- Restaurants shall be allowed to open at 50% of indoor permitted occupancy and 100% of outdoor permitted occupancy while following the State Fire Marshal guidelines for "Restaurants Cafes Bars."
-State guidelines include but are not limited to the following restrictions: - O Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - o All alcohol sales must be accompanied by food sales. - o Tables must be arranged to keep parties at least six feet apart.
+- Restaurants shall be allowed to open at 75% of indoor permitted occupancy and 100% of outdoor permitted occupancy while following the State Fire Marshal guidelines for "Restaurants Cafes Bars."
+State guidelines include but are not limited to the following restrictions: - Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - o Tables must be arranged to keep parties at least six feet apart. - No more than 10 individuals may sit at one table. - o Bar areas and bar counters at restaurants shall be used for seating/serving purposes only and shall not allow for social gatherings.
+Service may include food or drink.